Learn about the road traffic signs

 The roundabout is on the left.

-In france the speed limit in towns is generally 50 km.
-On national roads 90 km and on the Autoroute 130 km.
+On the roads in France the speed limit in towns/urban areas is generally 50km.
+On national roads it's 90 km and on the Autoroute it's 130km (110km on wet roads).
 The old rule of "priority to the right" still applies if there is no road sign at the crossing.
 This means that you must give way to traffic arriving from the right hand side.
 This can be a dangerous trap for people.
 No matter what the excuse, if you collide with traffic arriving on the right hand side, where there was no road sign, it is your fault...

 Priority to the right